 I want to make it very clear that I take no issue with marijuana being used for medical purposes.
 If it is true that marijuana can be used to ease pain and suffering in a way that no other drug on the market can then by all means, marijuana should be used to ease that burden.
 I believe that we should follow our drug and safety laws that are currently on the books, and I want the state of Missouri to be in line with Federal guidelines, but again, Only under these circumstances do I support the use of medical marijuana.

-I believe that whether you support the idea of medical marijuana or not, we should all be able to agree that marijuana does not belong in our state’s constitution.
+I believe that whether you support the idea of medical marijuana or not, we should all be able to agree that Amendment 3 does not belong in our state’s constitution.

 Don’t forget, this election is very important and it is only two weeks away.
 No matter how you vote, please vote.